Last updated March 2, 2022.

 Chronic inflammation can lead to all sorts of seemingly unrelated problems, including allergies, asthma, autoimmune diseases, chronic infections, colitis, dermatitis, sinusitis, arthritis, and any other health condition that ends in “itis.”

-Chronic inflammation is not innocuous — it’s been dubbed “a silent killer” since it’s a contributing factor in 60% of all deaths worldwide.
-(1)
+Chronic inflammation is not innocuous — it’s been dubbed “a silent killer” since it’s a major cause of death and disease.

 Chronic brain inflammation shuts down energy production in brain cells, leading to mental fatigue, brain fog, and memory loss.

-Chronic brain inflammation has been linked to numerous neurological and psychiatric disorders, including depression, anxiety, substance abuse, schizophrenia, bipolar disorder, Alzheimer’s, and Parkinson’s.
-(5, 6, 7)
+Chronic brain inflammation has been linked to numerous neurological and psychiatric disorders, including depression, anxiety, schizophrenia, bipolar disorder, Alzheimer’s, and Parkinson’s.

 Encephalitis: Acute Inflammation of the Brain